 Many people go to work in poor shoes- no cushioning, no lace/ Velcro.
 Admittedly work sometimes demands proper footwear, however work can be flexible.

 General shoes are just that- general shoes.
 They are designed to be general.
 Not for major walking- they never meant to be.

 Some people say that you can walk barefooted and that is better for your feet.
-Yes, in the "cavepeople" times we did, but we walked on soft earth, not concrete flooring so the damage factors to our feet are different and wipes away the benefit of walking barefoot.
+Yes, in the "cavepeople" times we did, but then we walked on soft earth.
+Now, it is concrete, or generally hard flooring so the damage factors to our feet are different and wipes away the benefit of walking barefoot.

 But we can not walk barefooted (some patients shouldn't- and not just Diabetics).
 I advise to each and everyone of my patients to wear a supple running shoe, because of the comfort benefits that they can bring.